modoboa/modoboa/doc/integration/imap_and_smtp.rst

 =========

-You first need to create configuration files (or map files) that will be used by *postfix* to lookup into Modoboa tables.
+You first need to create configuration files (or map files) that will be used by Postfix to lookup into Modoboa tables.

 To automaticaly generate the requested map files and store them in a directory, run the following command::

   $ modoboa-admin.py postfix_maps --dbtype <mysql|postgres> mapfiles

-``mapfiles`` is the directory where the files will be stored.
+:file:`mapfiles` is the directory where the files will be stored.
 Answer the few questions and you're done.

 .. _postfix_config:

 Configuration
 =============

-Use the following configuration in the */etc/postfix/main.cf* file (this is just one possible configuration)::
+Use the following configuration in the :file:`/etc/postfix/main.cf` file (this is just one possible configuration)::

   # Stuff before